0xsky/xhttpcache/README.md

 #What is xhttpcache? ([中文说明](README_cn.md))
 Xhttpcache is a HTTP static cache service, which is also NOSQL database as K-V storage supporting REDIS protocol interface as well as REST interface of HTTP protocol.

-#What are the functions of Xhttpcache?
+#What are the functions of xhttpcache?

 * Provision of caching services for HTTP data and support for binary data storage;
 * Realization of full K-V storage and permanent data storage (ROCKSDB);